Overview

 Compares this tensor and the constant

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this != other
+this != other,

-this == other
+this == other.

 Tensor<T, n - 1> reduce_sum(int dimension)